Skip to Content

 Bob Pohlad

-• Students cast nets into Adam’s Lake to gather the shocked fish for examination.
+• Aiden Wade, senior, and Justis Dorsett, senior, cast nets into Adam’s Lake to gather the shocked fish for examination.

 '

-• One student captures a photo while another poses with their latest catch–a large, stunned fish from Adam’s Lake.
+• Mallory Kiser, sophomore, captures a photo while Dillon Hobbs, senior, poses with his latest catch–a large, stunned fish from Adam’s Lake.

 '